hybridgroup/gophercon-2019/README.md

 ## Rovers

-We will have Sphero Ollie robots.
+We will have Sphero Ollie/SPRK+ robots that can be controlled via Bluetooth LE.

 ## Surprises